 Starting at about 550 square feet -- twice the size of most Art Deco hotels in South Beach -- every room at the Tides comes with a perfect ocean view.
 The bright, beach-tone color palette and organic textures by Kelly Wearstler work well with high-end comforts like the 42-inch flat-screen TV and free movies from the Tides' DVD collection.
 The marble-coated bathroom comes with Molton Brown bath products and a deep soaking tub -- a rarity in South Beach.

-Service is full of small but classy touches, like the extra pool, food is brought with both a table by your lounge chair and a bed tray, should you wish to lie back and nibble.
+Service is full of small but classy touches, like the extra towels that are delivered to rooms on wooden trays.
+Around the pool, food is brought with both a table by your lounge chair and a bed tray, should you wish to lie back and nibble.
 The concierge staff is especially accommodating, from getting yoga class schedules from the beautiful Sports Club/LA gym to making restaurant reservations.
-All requests are dealt with promptly and thoroughly.that are delivered to rooms on .
-Around the
+All requests are dealt with promptly and thoroughly.

 Hotel Victor's spa features a coed steam room and a clothing-optional Turkish hammam.
-For vacationers who prefer to show off their bronzed, buff bods outside the hotel,, where topless sunbathing is not only legal but socially acceptable, is right across the street.
+For vacationers who prefer to show off their bronzed, buff bods outside the hotel, South Beach, where topless sunbathing is not only legal but socially acceptable, is right across the street.